LaChapeliere/nb-jam/sketches/craft.md

 pic - name - Menstruating (or thinking about it) triggers gender dysphoria. - body++

 ### Gender expression
-pic - name - Develop a love for traditionally feminine clothing. - express++ pic - name - Develop a love for traditionally masculine clothing. - express++ pic - name - Reject all traditionally gendered clothing. - express++ pic - name - Particularly enjoy traditionally feminine activities. - express++ pic - name - Particularly enjoy traditionally masculine activities. - express++ pic - name - Feel at home with traditionally feminine behaviours and mannerisms. - express++ pic - name - Feel at home with traditionally masculine behaviours and mannerisms. - express++
+pic - name - The drinker will feel at ease wearing any clothes they like, no matter how they are traditionally gendered. - express++ pic - name - The drinker will develop a love for traditionally feminine clothing. - express++ pic - name - The drinker will develop a love for traditionally masculine clothing. - express++ pic - name - The drinker will reject all traditionally gendered clothing. - express++ pic - name - The drinker will particularly enjoy traditionally feminine activities. - express++ pic - name - The drinker will particularly enjoy traditionally masculine activities. - express++ pic - name - The drinker will feel at home with traditionally feminine behaviours and mannerisms. - express++ pic - name - The drinker will feel at home with traditionally masculine behaviours and mannerisms. - express++

 ### Social gender